alexnm/house-moldovan-blog/src/posts/spotlights/sapa.md

 ## Activities

 Having only two days in Sapa, we tried to make the most of them.
 Our local guide, whom we met shortly after arriving at our hotel in Sapa, helped us a lot with that.
-Her name is Như (pronounced like the English word 'new'), born and raised in one of the villages in the area.
-She is one of the Black H’mong ethnic people - the biggest minority in Sapa with about 53% of the population in the area.
+Her name is Như (pronounced like the English word 'new').
+Born and raised in one of the villages in the area, she is one of the Black H’mong ethnic people.
+That's the biggest minority in Sapa with about 53% of the population in the area.

 In the first day, we visited the Cat Cat village, home of the Black H’mong.
 The village is located near the bottom of a deep valley at the foot of Fansipan Peak.
 From there, we went to the bottom of the valley, to see a beautiful waterfall and a hydraulic power station built by the French.